Yundi: 2010–2018: Signing with EMI Classics and return to Deutsche Grammophon

 In May 2012, Yundi officially signed with Universal Music Group and collaborated with Deutsche Grammophon once again.
 Deutsche Grammophon released his recording of Beethoven sonatas in 2012.
-This recording was chosen as one of Classic FM's "Album of the Year 2013" and attained Platinum status in China.
-Yundi then released recordings of the Schumann Fantasie, The Art of Yundi, and Chopin preludes, ballades, berceuse, and mazurkas.
+It was chosen as one of Classic FM's "Album of the Year 2013" and attained Platinum status in China.
+Yundi then released The Art of Yundi (2013), containing recordings of the Schumann Fantasie as well as Chopin preludes, ballades, berceuse, and mazurkas.

 Yundi launched his "Piano Dream" national tour in Chongqing on 19 August 2013, and brought his music to 30 cities in the next 80 days.
-Most of those cities were second or third-tier.
-In response to questions from the media and the public, Yundi said it was not demeaning for him to perform in second and third-tier cities and he didn't mind the less ideal conditions of some concert halls; he simply wanted to provide more people with an opportunity to appreciate the beauty of classical music.
+Most of those cities were second or third-tier, and in response to questions from media and public, Yundi said it was not demeaning for him to perform in second and third-tier cities and he did not mind the less ideal conditions of some concert halls; he simply wanted to provide more people with an opportunity to appreciate the beauty of classical music.